|Nutrition Facts (per serving)|

 Spray a 2 1/2 quart soufflé dish with a nonstick baking spray containing flour.

-Place half of the bread cubes into the dish and top with half of the Cheddar cheese and 2 tbsp.
-Parmesan.
+Place half of the bread cubes into the dish and top with half of the cheddar cheese and 2 tablespoons Parmesan.

-Repeat layers, using the rest of the Cheddar cheese and 2 more tbsp. of the Parmesan cheese, and press down gently so all of the food fits within the dish.
+Repeat layers, using the rest of the cheddar cheese and 2 more tablespoons of the Parmesan cheese, and press down gently so all of the food fits within the dish.

-In a medium bowl, combine remaining ingredients except for the remaining 2 tbsp. of the Parmesan cheese, and beat well with wire whisk or eggbeater until well blended and foamy.
+In a medium bowl, combine remaining ingredients except for the remaining 2 tablespoons of the Parmesan cheese, and beat well with wire whisk or eggbeater until well blended and foamy.

 Pour this mixture over bread and cheese in the soufflé dish.
 Cover tightly with foil or plastic wrap and refrigerate at least 2 hours or overnight.